Big Button - Part 9 - Rust Development Workflow

 cargo install --locked bacon

-After installation, you can run the following command within the project root directory (Stop it with pressing q):
+After installation, bacon is available system-wide.
+You can now run the following command within your project root directory (Stop bacon with pressing q):

 Terminal window